 The rock formations were made when molten rock was forced into cracks deep within the earth’s crust by the Ebor Volcano.
 Eventually, the earth’s crust was slowly weathered away leaving the large granite boulders balancing on top of each other as they can be seen today.

 Find more rocky summits on Grand High Tops Walk & Bluff Mountain in Warrumbungles National Park

 - Camera (your Instagram feed will thank you)

 How To Get There

-Cathedral Rock Track is most easily accessed from Barokee Campground in Cathedral Rock National Park just outside of Armidale.
+Cathedral Rock Track is easily accessed from Barokee Campground in Cathedral Rock National Park just outside of Armidale.

 Distance Covered / Duration